 With a heavy flow of footfall, the floor of your salon is a hive of activity and therefore needs to remain clean at all times.
 If fly away nail extensions have gone awol, or a buildup of hair has accumulated around your cutting area, for example, this needs to be cleared away quickly, not only to avoid accidents such as slips and trips but to also avoid bacteria spreading from location to location.
 At the end of each day, ensure that you undertake a thorough floor clean, ready for the next day!

-Personal hygiene in a salon…
+The importance of personal hygiene in a salon…

 It goes without saying that it is your duty to ensure that your staff keep themselves clean when undertaking treatments from client to client.
 Simple practices such as ensuring hands are clean and uniforms are free of any nail shavings or hair are all basic things to help your salon stay hygienic.